gaukas/watm/README.md

 ## Deprecated

-This repository has been merged into [water](https://github.com/refraction-networking/water) as [water/watm](https://github.com/refraction-networking/water/tree/master/watm).
+~This repository has been merged into [water](https://github.com/refraction-networking/water) as [water/watm](https://github.com/refraction-networking/water/tree/master/watm).~

+This repository has been hard-forked and maintained separately as [refraction-networking/watm](https://github.com/refraction-networking/watm).